Why the Angriest Librarian Isn't Mad Anymore

 I didn’t get into librarianship for the shushing, but when the opportunity arises, I seize it.
 Particularly when it’s someone being wrong on the internet.

-That’s what happened this week, when Andrew Walker, a columnist for the New York Observer, presented this insight on Twitter.
+That’s what happened this week, when Andre Walker, a columnist for the New York Observer, presented this insight on Twitter.

 Nobody goes to libraries anymore.
 Close the public ones and put the books in schools. https://t.co/Cimy1V81n5— Andre Walker (@andrejpwalker) October 22, 2017